Ramana-C/Rock-Paper-Scissor-prediction-using-computer-vision/README.md

 The repository includes the following files:

-- **train_model.py**: Script to train the machine learning model using the provided dataset.
+- **train_model.ipynb**: Jupyter notebook to train the machine learning model using the provided dataset.
-- **test_model.py**: Script to test the trained model on unseen data to evaluate its performance.
+- **test_model.ipynb**: Jupyter notebook to test the trained model on unseen data to evaluate its performance.
 - **README.md**: This file, providing an overview of the project and instructions for use.

 ## Installation and Setup